What is an orbital tumor

 - Some orbital tumors require no treatment, while others are best treated medically or with the use of radiation therapy.

-- After removal, additional radiation or chemotherapy might be required.
+- After removal, additional radiation or chemotherapy may possibly be required.
 Surgery has become much safer because CT scans and MRI testing can help pinpoint the location and size of the tumor.